Mind-Sports-Games/playstrategy-bot/wiki/Configure-lichess-bot.md

         - `move_quality`: Choice of `"all"` (`chessdb_book` only), `"good"` (all except `online_egtb`), `"best"`, or `"suggest"` (`online_egtb` only).
             - `all`: Choose a random move from all legal moves.
             - `best`: Choose only the highest scoring move.
             - `good`: Choose randomly from the top moves.
-In `lichess_cloud_analysis`, the top moves list is controlled by `max_score_difference`.
+In `playstrategy_cloud_analysis`, the top moves list is controlled by `max_score_difference`.
 In `chessdb_book`, the top list is controlled by the online source.
             - `suggest`: Let the engine choose between the top moves.
 The top moves are the all the moves that have the best WDL.
 Can't be used with XBoard engines.
-    - Configurations only in `chessdb_book` and `lichess_cloud_analysis`:
+    - Configurations only in `chessdb_book` and `playstrategy_cloud_analysis`:
         - `min_depth`: The minimum search depth for a move evaluation for a database move to be accepted.
-    - Configurations only in `lichess_cloud_analysis`:
+    - Configurations only in `playstrategy_cloud_analysis`:
         - `max_score_difference`: When `move_quality` is set to `"good"`, this option specifies the maximum difference between the top scoring move and any other move that will make up the set from which a move will be chosen randomly.
 If this option is set to 25 and the top move in a position has a score of 100, no move with a score of less than 75 will be returned.
         - `min_knodes`: The minimum number of kilonodes to search.
 The minimum number of nodes to search is this value times 1000.
-    - Configurations only in `lichess_opening_explorer`:
+    - Configurations only in `playstrategy_opening_explorer`:
-        - `source`: One of `lichess`, `masters`, or `player`.
-Whether to use move statistics from masters, lichess players, or a specific player.
+        - `source`: One of `playstrategy`, `masters`, or `player`.
+Whether to use move statistics from masters, playstrategy players, or a specific player.
         - `player_name`: Used only when `source` is `player`.
 The username of the player to use for move statistics.
         - `sort`: One of `winrate` or `games_played`.
 Whether to choose the best move according to the winrate or the games played.
         - `min_games`: The minimum number of times a move must have been played to be considered.
     - Configurations only in `online_egtb`:
         - `max_pieces`: The maximum number of pieces in the current board for which the tablebase will be consulted.
-        - `source`: One of `chessdb` or `lichess`.
-Lichess also has tablebases for atomic and antichess while chessdb only has those for standard.
+        - `source`: One of `chessdb` or `playstrategy`.
+PlayStrategy also has tablebases for atomic and antichess while chessdb only has those for standard.
-- `lichess_bot_tbs`: This section gives your bot access to various resources for choosing moves like syzygy and gaviota endgame tablebases.
+- `playstrategy_bot_tbs`: This section gives your bot access to various resources for choosing moves like syzygy and gaviota endgame tablebases.
 There are two sections that correspond to two different endgame tablebases:
     1. `syzygy`: Get moves from syzygy tablebases. `.*tbw` have to be always provided.
 Syzygy TBs are generally smaller that gaviota TBs.
     2. `gaviota`: Get moves from gaviota tablebases.
     - Configurations common to all: